joelkingsley/sdo-apple/README.md

 # SDOApp-Apple
-SDOApp-Apple is a multi-platform Apple client for Sound Doctrine Online (sounddoctrine.online) currently supporting iPhone and iPad.
+SDOApp-Apple is the multi-platform Apple client for Sound Doctrine Online (sounddoctrine.online) currently supporting iPhone and iPad.

 #### What is Sound Doctrine Online?
-Streaming the hardest, King James Only, Independent Fundamental Baptist preaching and congregational singing, from across the globe.
+Sound Doctrine Online is a video streaming platform where you can watch the hardest, King James Only, Independent Fundamental Baptist preaching and congregational singing, from across the globe.